 Introduction to this Supplement

 <Provide a brief overview of the volumes/sections of the Technical Framework that get changed/ added by this supplement.
 Provide 200 words or less describing this supplement.>

+The Dynamic Care Planning (DCP) profile provides the structures and transactions by which healthcare systems create and update a central Care Plan that meets the needs of many, such as providers, patients and payers.
+This central Care Plan can be dynamically updated as the patient interacts with the healthcare system.
+FHIR resources and transactions are used by this profile.

 Open Issues and Questions

-If using FHIR, need to determine the FHIR version
+Need to determine the FHIR version and what to do about future updates.

-This profile will not attempt to ‘discover’ all possible providers that have provided care for the patient.
+(closed on 2/15/16) This profile will not attempt to ‘discover’ all possible providers that have provided care for the patient.
 There are other means of discovering patient’s points of care such as state HIE services, Nationwide Health Information Network (NwHIN) and CommonWell Health Alliance.
 This profile will account for known providers that have provided care for the patient.

+Care Plan Contributor vs Care Plan Creator

 Closed Issues

 2/15/16 Scope: This profile will not attempt to ‘discover’ all possible providers that have provided care for the patient. …this means that information on the location of actors is not profiled and is obtained by methods outside of the scope of this profile (similar to how XDS actors know with whom they communicate).